Loading…

 Even to slightly favored.
 Buggy floods numbers but the individual characters are low-power.
 Ace's family bond damage outraces Buggy's accumulation if you hit turns 2-3 correctly.
 Watch for Buggy reaching critical mass on turn 5, if the game goes past turn 6, the matchup flips.

 Unknown pre-launch.
-Blackbeard's "draw in attacks" mechanic could neutralize Ace's direct burn.
+Blackbeard's attack-redirection ability (discard a Trigger card to reroute an attack) could neutralize Ace's direct burn.
 This matchup requires launch-week data to evaluate properly.

 Izo (OP16-002) and Whitebeard (OP16-003) fill the crew.
 Low-cost trigger and high-cost finisher.